North Carolina Car Insurance Guide

 Insurers must also give you at least 60 days of written notice if they wish to non-renew your policy for liability, MedPay, and UM/UIM coverages.
 With any other coverage, they only need to give you notice ten days before your policy period ends.

 Keep in mind that if you don’t pay your rates, it’s still possible to keep your policy.
 You’ll need to contact your insurer and request a reinstatement.
 This requires you to pay your rates as soon as you can.
-If you don’t, you’ll have a lapse, making it extremely difficult to get coverage.
+If you don’t, you’ll have a coverage lapse, making it extremely difficult to get insurance in the future.

 Safe Driver Discounts Not Approved